 At first, I was very skeptical about visiting this place just because there are Arab Baths in many places around Andalusia and I didn’t think there was anything special about them.
 However, these ones were really worth a visit.

-Once you enter the site, you will be instructed to go inside one of the rooms in the Arab Baths to watch a 5-10 minute video.
+Once you enter the site, you will be instructed to go inside one of the rooms in the Arab Baths to watch a 5 to 10-minute video.
 The video explains everything about the Arab Baths with illustrations and photos.

 I have seen many Arab Baths around Andalusia, but these ones were the best in terms of explaining how everything worked, how it looked, and what happened in each part of the site.
 Definitely recommend!